Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Experiment 3: Does this training generalize?

 \subsection{Results}

-In both GPT-4o and GPT-4o-mini, our introspection training improved the ability of the model to accurately explain its normal decision-making (see Figure \ref{fig:e3}).
-When emulating the decision-making of agents that did not appear in any of fine-tuning examples (and, therefore, relying only on their native beliefs about what those agents might prefer), the introspection training from Experiment 2 made both models more accurate in reporting how heavily they weighted different attributes.
-We observed an increase from $r = .46$ to $r = .71$ for 4o, and an increase from $r = .40$ to $r = .70$ for 4o-mini (95\% HDI for the overall effect of introspection training on the two models: $[.21, .35]$).
+In both GPT-4o and GPT-4o-mini, our introspection training improved the ability of the model to accurately explain its native, off-the-shelf decision-making (see Figure \ref{fig:e3}).
+When making decisions on behalf of agents that did not appear in any of fine-tuning examples (and, therefore, using only their native choice processes), the introspection training from Experiment 2 made both models more accurate in reporting how heavily they weighted different attributes.
+We observed an increase from $r = .46$ to $r = .71$ for 4o, and an increase from $r = .40$ to $r = .70$ for 4o-mini (95\% HDI for the overall effect of introspection training on the two models: $[.21, .35]$).\footnote{The logistic regression models were good fits for the models' native decision-making: They correctly predicted 84.5\% and 85.2\%, respectively, of GPT-4o and GPT-4o-mini's decisions).}